AnuragTimilsina/Leetcode/README.md

 # Leetcode
-Repo consists of all the sloved leet code problems attempted.
+Repo consists of the sloved leet code problems attempted.